hsjoberg/dunder-lsp/README.md

 # 💥 Dunder LSP

+_Work In Progress, not suited for production just yet._
+_Contributions, suggestions and ideas are appreciated._

 Dunder is a Lightning Service Provider for the Bitcoin Lightning Network.

 It currently supports "on demand channel openings", meaning if a Lightning wallet